ZhangZhuoSJTU/StochFuzz/README.md

 Inspired by a recent [work](https://dl.acm.org/doi/abs/10.1145/3445814.3446765), we provide an advanced rewriting strategy where we do not emulate _call_ instructions but wrap the `_ULx86_64_step` function from [libunwind](https://github.com/libunwind/libunwind) to support stack unwinding.
 This strategy works for most binaries but may fail in some cases like fuzzing statically linked binaries.

-To enable such strategy, simply provide a __-r__ option for StochFuzz.
+To enable such strategy, simply provide a __-r__ option to StochFuzz.

 ```bash
 $ cd /root/